harrelfe/blogd/content/post/marg.markdown

 tx=A
    9

+As an aside, absolute risk difference does not fix the problem in general, as sicker patients will show more absolute treatment benefit.

-The A:B odds ratio not conditioning on patient sex is 5.44.
+Back to odds ratios, the A:B odds ratio not conditioning on patient sex is 5.44.
 Note that this is not a weighted average of 9 and 9.
 The unadjusted OR applies neither to males nor females.

 A subtle issue is that pooled marginal estimates (OR=5.44 above) are difficult to interpret and do not generalize to clinical populations with covariate distributions (here, sex) that differ from the RCT sample composition.
 As an example, let's take a probability sample of females from our 4000 patient study and see how the A:B treatment OR changes.
 Compare the result from the whole RCT sample to the result after keeping the following proportions of females: 0.8, 0.6, 0.4, 0.2, 0.1, 0.05.